A Tail Estimate with Exponential Decay for the Randomized Incremental Construction of Search Structures: Introduction

 \section{Introduction}

 The Randomized Incremental Construction (RIC) is one of the most successful and influential paradigms in the design of algorithms and data structures.
 Its simplicity makes the method particularly useful for many, seemingly different problems that ask to compute a defined structure for a given set of objects.
 The idea is to first permute all $n$ objects, uniformly at random, before inserting them, one at a time, in an initially empty structure under this order.
 Treaps~\cite{SeidelA96,Vuillemin80} are a 1D example of history-based RIC that also demonstrates the algorithmic use of high probability bounds and rebuilding to maintain worst-case guarantees.
-(See Appendix~\ref{ssec:background-on-ric} for background on RIC and Backward Analysis.)

 A landmark problem for RIC is computing a planar subdivision, called trapezoidation, that is induced by a set of $n$ line segments~\cite{BergCompGeo, MulmuleyBook}.
 Every trapezoidation contains ${\O(n + k)}$ faces, where $k$ is the number of intersections.
 Clarkson and Shor~\cite{ClarksonS89} gave the conflict-graph RIC, Mulmuley~\cite{Mulmuley90} gave the conflict-list RIC, and Seidel~\cite{Seidel91} gave the history-based RIC that builds the Trapezoidal Search DAG (TSD) online, each taking ${\O(n \log n + k)}$ expected time.
 The TSD is the history of trapezoidations that are created during the RIC and allows to find the trapezoid, of the current subdivision, that contains a query point.
 TSDs have a worst-case size of $\Omega(n^2)$, but their expected size is $\O(n + k)$.
 Searching takes w.h.p.~$\O(\log n)$ comparisons and the longest search path (search depth) is also w.h.p. $\O( \log n )$, since there are only $\O(n^2)$ different \emph{search paths} (e.g., \cite[Chapter~6.4]{BergCompGeo}).
 Similar to Treaps, TSDs allow fully-dynamic updates such that, after each update, the underlying random permutation is uniformly from those over the current set of segments.
 Early algorithms generalize search tree rotations to abstract, complex structures in order to reuse the point location search and leaf level insertion algorithms~\cite{Mulmuley91a-DynShuffle}.
 Simpler search and recursive top-down algorithms were described recently~\cite{BrankovicGRS20}.
 The bounds on expected insertion and deletion time of both methods however require that the update entails a non-adversarial, random object.